All In The Campaign for Blair Academy 2018-2025

 Dave Facciani & Lian Want

 Mr. Facciani and Ms. Wang joined Blair’s faculty in 2007 as Chinese teachers.
-In addition to their work in Blair’s language department, Mr. Facciani teaches Advanced Placement Microeconomics and Modern European History classes and serves as Blair’s international monitor.
+In addition to their work in Blair’s language department, Mr. Facciani teaches an advanced course in Microeconomics and Modern European History classes and serves as Blair’s international monitor.
 Ms. Wang is also a yoga instructor and advisor to the after-school dance activity.
 Since its opening seven years ago, they have served as dorm heads of Kathryn Hall, where they live with 45 junior and senior girls, their daughter, Angela, and dog, Buddy.
 Prior to moving to Kathryn Hall, Mr. Facciani and Ms. Wang spent six years as dorm heads of Locke Hall and a year as heads of Davies Hall, which formerly stood on the site of the Chiang-Elghanayan Center for Innovation and Collaboration.

 • postClassGreen

-Lakeside Hall | Doug Compton
+Lakeside Hall | Matt Smith

 • postClassYellow

-Locke & Ivy Hall | Caroline Wilson
+Locke & Ivy Hall | Mackenzie Maguire

 Blair’s warm community is best exemplified in the hallways of its dorms.
 Every interaction involves a smile, a greeting and genuine curiosity about others.
 In Locke, specifically, I have the chance to see all types of students interact.
 No matter their academic interests or athletic teams, everyone has a chance to connect and get to know one another better.”